What is it? What are the objectives?

 The Tazewell Police Department is excited to offer the Citizen Police Academy.
-Class began on March 7th, 2013 at 6 pm at the Town of Tazewell.
-Classes continued on each Thursday night through May 2nd.
 This academy is for anyone who has ever wondered about what police work is like or had questions about the everyday procedures of their law enforcement officials including patrol, drug enforcement, courts, probation, and corrections.

 The Academy provides community members with an inside look at local law enforcement and allows citizens to meet and talk with all the members of the department.
 While taking the classes, citizens will be introduced to a variety of topics such as an in-depth look at the criminal justice system, forensics, patrol procedures, narcotics, self-defense, corrections, traffic enforcement, sex offender laws, and criminal procedures.

 The nine-week Academy program is designed to give citizens an overview of the police department’s function and operational procedures.
 The curriculum and teaching methods are similar to the traditional Police Academy; however, the weekly sessions are not designed to train the participant as a police officer, but to allow participants to be more informed about police procedures.

 Academy classes are taught by Chief Cooper and all of the members of the Tazewell Police Department.
 Throughout the courses he will have different members of the department teaching in areas that they have expertise at along with guest speakers from other agencies.
 Throughout the course, participants will also have the opportunity to attend training, tours of the county’s 911 center and regional jail, and have the opportunity to actually ride-along with an officer on regular patrol duty.

 The Citizen Police Academy is not a training class, but is an exciting information class, a behind- the-scenes look at the Tazewell Police Department.